symfony/symfony-docs/reference/constraints/Size.rst

 **type**: ``string`` **default**: ``This value is too short.
 It should have {{ limit }} characters or more.``

-The message that will be shown if the underlying value's length is less than the `min`_ option.
+The message that will be shown if the underlying value's length or collection elements count is less than the `min`_ option.

 maxMessage
 ~~~~~~~~~~

 **type**: ``string`` **default**: ``This value is too long.
 It should have {{ limit }} characters or less.``

-The message that will be shown if the underlying value's length is more than the `max`_
+The message that will be shown if the underlying value's length or collection elements
-option.
+count is more than the `max`_ option.

 exactMessage
 ~~~~~~~~~~~~